sirfifer/voicelearn-ios/docs/DEVICE_SETUP_GUIDE.md

-# VoiceLearn Device Setup Guide
+# UnaMentis Device Setup Guide

-**Complete guide for running VoiceLearn on your iPhone with local on-device speech recognition.**
+**Complete guide for running UnaMentis on your iPhone with local on-device speech recognition.**

 ---